apple/ccs-pykerberos/testing_notes.md

-##### To test against a generic web service (and not CalendarServer)
+### Generic web service test
-... adjust test.py as shown below. uri should be something configured for kerberos authentication.
+This test is written to test against CalendarServer.
+To test against a generic web service, adjust test.py as shown below. uri should be something configured for kerberos authentication.

 ```
 Index: test.py